 Read our full Sony A90J OLED TV review

-How to pick the best OLED TV for you
+How to choose the best OLED TV for you

 If you're looking for the best OLED TV for you, there are lots of things to consider.
 We'd recommend starting with the basics and deciding what budget you have to work with and what size TV you need.

 In our guide above, you won't find dirt cheap TVs, but some are better value than others.
 Especially those that are a year or two old but don't have significant upgrades worthy of a much higher price tag.

 It's important to consider what size TV is best for you, and to do that you'll literally need to measure the space you have to work with.
 Remember a TV that fills every available scrap of space in your living room might sound like a great idea, but you'll need to consider viewing angles, screen brightness and whether you'll be able to sit a decent distance from the TV to fully appreciate it.